yuta08/Precipitation-visualization/README.md

 # Precipitation-visualization

-It allows you to visualize the precipitation for 2019 and the past week.
+It allows you to visualize the precipitation for 2019 and the past week in processing.

 1. Run download_csv.py
-2. Run
+2. Run Precipitation-visualization.pyde